Products and Commutators of Martingales in $H_1$ and ${\rm BMO}$: Endpoint estimates of commutators in the martingale setting

 \subsubsection{Fractional integrals in the martingale setting}

 In the martingale setting, both the fractional integral operator and its commutator were first investigated in \cite{CO1985}.
 We also refer the reader to Nakai et al. \cite{ANS2020} for some recent developments on this topic.
 Nowadays, it is well known that the martingale fractional integral operator can be viewed as a discrete model of the Riesz potential in harmonic analysis.
 In this subsection, we show that the fractional integral operator $I_{\alpha}$ belongs to $\mathcal{K}_{\frac{1}{1-\alpha}}$ provided $\alpha\in(0,1)$.
 Based on this, we can investigate the endpoint estimate of commutators of the fractional integral operator $I_{\alpha}$.
+Here, for convenience, we only consider $(\Omega,\mathcal F,\mathbb P; (\mathcal{F}_n)_{n\in \mathbb{Z}_+})$ given as below.